evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ![](../.gitbook/assets/cloud/llm_report_preview-min.gif)

-You can also export the DataFrame with the Descriptor scores added to your original dataset.
-To see the dataset:
+You can add the Descriptors to your original dataset.
+To view the DataFrame:

 ```
 report.datasets().current